 Wondering what could be causing your foot pain?
 We put together this Plantar Fasciitis and Foot Pain presentation especially for you:

-If you are struggling with any foot, ankle, or lower leg issues, feel free to schedule a free phone consult, or contact us to make an appointment here.
+If you are struggling with any foot, ankle, or lower leg issues, feel free to schedule a free phone consult, or contact us to arrange a free discovery visit.
 You can also feel free to give us a call at 316.558.8808 (We still like to talk on the phone!)

 Don’t let leg or foot pain keep you from returning to what you love to do!
 Walking, running, and playing with the kids is still possible.
 You just need to know where to start!

-We love to keep people in Wichita, Andover, Derby, and Maize (as well as the surrounding areas in Kansas) mobile, active, and off pain pills --let our expertise go to work for you to help you return to the activities you love.
+We love to keep people in Wichita, Andover, Derby, and Maize (as well as the surrounding areas in Kansas) mobile, active, and off pain pills - let our expertise go to work for you to help you return to the activities you love.

 Cody Barnett PT